zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-audio-arch.rst

 The MCP implementation supports the following roles

-* Media Control Service (MCS) Server via the Media Proxy module
+* Media Control Service (MCS) Server via the Media Control module
 * Media Control Client (MCC)

 The API reference for media control can be found in